Quantitative Determination of the Critical Points of Mott Metal-Insulator Transition in Strongly Correlated Systems: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Fundamental Research Funds for the Central Universities of China No. JN200208.
-YS is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 11474023.
-SF is supported by the National Key Research and Development Program of China, and NSFC under Grant Nos.
-11974051 and 11734002.
+The authors would like to thank Gabriele Bellomia for fruitful discussions.
+YN is also grateful to Louk Rademaker and Haiming Dong for helpful discussions.
+Project supported by the Scientific Research Foundation for Youth Academic Talent of Inner Mongolia University (Grant No.10000-23112101/010) and the Fundamental Research Funds for the Central Universities of China (Grant No. JN200208).
+YS is supported by the National Natural Science Foundation of China (Grant No. 11474023).
+SF is supported by the National Key Research and Development Program of China (Grant No. 2021YFA1401803) and the National Natural Science Foundation of China (Grant Nos.
+11974051 and 11734002).